AnnieCannons/intro-to-programming-06-2023/syllabus/readme.md

 12. Explain what a variable scope is and how it is used in JavaScript.
 13. Write JavaScript variables, values, arrays, objects, conditional statements, loops, and functions.

+Resources for self-guided learning:

+- [The "Compelte "]
+- [The "Getting Started with JavaScript" course on Frontend Masters](https://frontendmasters.com/courses/getting-started-javascript-v2/) is a good look at the theory behind each of the basic fundamental concepts of JavaScript.
+- [The "JavaScript: From First Steps to Professional" course on Frontend Masters](https://frontendmasters.com/courses/javascript-first-steps/) covers this material as well, but from a purely practical perspective.

 ##### JavaScript Browser App Development

 Students will be able to: